Skip to main content

 The smart energy transition needs most people to have a smart meter and for those smart meters to work.
 At present, about 36m homes in GB have a smart meter (66%), but of these around 4m don’t work.

-Our advisors find that suppliers are reluctant to resolve smart meter issues that can’t be fixed remotely.
-We often have to resort to raising customer’s issues with the energy ombudsmen to get them fixed.
-Currently there’s no alignment of incentives to encourage suppliers to fix smart meters promptly.
+Our advisors report that suppliers are reluctant to resolve smart meter issues that can’t be fixed remotely, and that bringing cases to the attention of the energy ombudsman is often necessary to get energy companies to act.
+Currently there are no Ofgem incentives to encourage suppliers to fix smart meters promptly.

 Widen the Guaranteed Standards of Performance